evhub/coconut/DOCS.md

 2. use an editor that supports [Pygments](http://pygments.org/), or
 3. just treat Coconut as Python.

 Instructions on how to set up syntax highlighting for SublimeText and Pygments are included below.
-If you don't like SublimeText and your chosen alternative text editor doesn't have pygments support, however, it should be sufficient to set up your editor so it interprets all `.coco` files as Python code, as this should highlight most of your code well enough.
+If you don't like SublimeText and your chosen alternative text editor doesn't have pygments support, however, it should be sufficient to set up your editor so it interprets all `.coco` (also `.coc` and `.coconut`, although `.coco` is the preferred extension) files as Python code, as this should highlight most of your code well enough.

 #### SublimeText